StephenCleary/blog-stephencleary-dotcom/blog/_posts/2010-02-16-how-to-implement-idisposable-and.md

 ---
 layout: post
 title: "How to Implement IDisposable and Finalizers: Matrix and Flowchart"
-tags: [".NET", "IDisposable/Finalizers"]
 ---

-I've decided to split off the matrix and flowchart from my original [How to Implement IDisposable and Finalizers: 3 Simple Rules](http://blog.stephencleary.com/2009/08/how-to-implement-idisposable-and.html) post, and put them into their own post here.
+I've decided to split off the matrix and flowchart from my original [How to Implement IDisposable and Finalizers: 3 Simple Rules]({% post_url 2009-08-27-how-to-implement-idisposable-and %}) post, and put them into their own post here.

 ## Summary: A Decision Matrix for IDisposable and Finalize

 The flowchart and decision matrix below use these terms: